How a New Jersey Creative Agency Boosted Productivity at Work

 Dedicated Talk Spaces are ideal for conversations that extend beyond five minutes, but what about the quick pop-by desk visit?
 Whether it’s for a business question, a catch-up or a quick joke, a 30-second distraction can derail a train of thought.
 That can mean longer hours, missed deadlines, or both.
 But how can people know when you are in a state of deep concentration vs. in normal work mode?

 Implementation is easy.
 As part of our onboarding process, each new employee receives their own DND tag and a dry-erase marker.
 The tags say “Do Not Disturb (unless you are _______________.)
-People can use the dry-erase marker to fill in the blank with acceptable “overrides” with fun things like “bringing chocolate” or business-related situations like “having a client crisis.”
+People can use the dry-erase marker to fill in the blank with acceptable “overrides.”
+These can include fun things like “bringing chocolate” or business-related situations like “having a client crisis.”

 Do Not Disturb… yourself

-While we have had no problem respecting each other’s Do Not Disturb tags, learning how to not disturb ourselves has been the toughest productivity trick to master.
+We have had no problem respecting each other’s Do Not Disturb tags.
+However, learning how to not disturb ourselves has been the toughest productivity trick to master.
 With never-ending to-do lists, onslaughts of email, and the rabbit hole of social media, focusing during a “Do Not Disturb” session can prove difficult.

 It is essential to use this time wisely, which means laying down some self-imposed restrictions: